John Vincent

 blue line

-John is married to TV newscaster and presenter Katie Derham, with whom he has two daughters.
+John is married to BBC Proms and Radio 3 Presenter Katie Derham.
+They have two daughters.